Cut-free Completeness for Modular Hypersequent Calculi for Modal Logics K, T, and D: Introduction

 \section{Introduction}

-Modal sequent calculi have been developed for K and many of its extensions, but it has been difficult to develop sequent systems that have nice proof-theoretic properties.
+Modal sequent calculi have been developed for~K and many of its extensions, but it has historically been difficult to develop sequent systems that have nice proof-theoretic properties.
 The cut elimination theorem is an important result in structural proof theory: any sequent that is derivable in a calculus can be derived without the use of cut.
-Notably, \citet{Ohnishi1959}'s sequent system for~S5 is not cut-free.
-Although cut-free sequent systems for S5 were later developed by \citet{Brauner2000} and \citet{Ohnishi1982}, this issue prompted research into extensions of the sequent calculus that could better accommodate modal logics.
-Hypersequent calculi for modal logics were originally developed by \citet{Pottinger1983}, who provides a cut-free hypersequent system for S5.
-There has since been a proliferation of hypersequent approaches to modal logic (\citealt{Avron1996, Brunnler2009, Restall2009, Poggiolesi2010, Lahav2013, Lellmann2015, Parisi2016}).
+Notably, the sequent system for~S5 given by \citet{Ohnishi1957} is not cut-free.
+Although cut-free sequent systems for S5 were later developed by \citet{Ohnishi1982} and \citet{Brauner2000}, this issue prompted research into extensions of the sequent calculus that could better accommodate modal logics.
+One such extension are hypersequent calculi, which operate on sets or sequences of sequents.
+The first hypersequent system, also for~S5, was presented by \citet{Mints1971,Mints1974}.
+There has since been a proliferation of hypersequent approaches to modal logics (\citealt{Pottinger1983, Avron1996, Brunnler2009, Restall2009, Poggiolesi2008, Indrzejczak2012, Lahav2013}).